See what the IHS Markit Score report has to say about Alphabet Inc.

 Short interest is extremely low for GOOG with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting GOOG.

-ETF activity is positive.
-Over the last month, ETFs holding GOOG are favorable, with net inflows of $21.08 billion.
-Additionally, the rate of inflows is increasing.
+ETF activity is neutral.
+ETFs that hold GOOG had net inflows of $11.87 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Neutral